Waste & Recycling

 Recycling markets (buyers of recycled materials) are continuing to change since China banned the import of most plastic and paper in 2018.
-Click on the flyer to the right for tips and information relevant to City of Sequim.
+Click on the flyer to the right for tips and information relevant to Sequim city limits.

-Glass and plastic bags may be recycled if you self-haul but should not go into your bin.
-For complete information about how to #RecycleRight and where to take it please refer to the City’s flyer and these webpages:
+Glass and plastic bags may be recycled if you self-haul to the correct location - but they should not go into your curbside bin.
+For complete information about how to #RecycleRight and where to take your recyclables, please refer to the City’s flyer and these webpages: